ameeassad/EV-EdgeNet/Blogpost/Blogpost.md

 ### CNN architecture

+Since CNN architectures are well known for their good performance on segmentation tasks, the method proposed in the paper employed an architecture heavily inspired on such.
+The architecture made use of the Xception[^3] model as an encoder and used backpropagation on the per-pixel cross-entropy loss to optimize the model.

 ### Their results

 | Input                | Accuracy (50ms) | MIoU (50ms) | Accuracy (10ms) | MIoU (10ms | Accuracy (250ms) | MIoU (250ms) |